Minimal networks for sensor counting problem using discrete Euler calculus: Discrete Euler calculus for functions on posets

 \end{proposition}

-It states that if $P$ has a maximal point, the other points do not affect the Euler calculus.
+It states that if $P$ has a unique maximal point, the other points do not affect the Euler calculus.
 The maximal point is only essential, and the other points are redundant to enumerate targets in an acyclic sensor network.
-In section 4, we characterize this noise and remove it in an acyclic network.
+In section 4, we characterize these points and remove them in an acyclic network.